rdurgarao/Facebook-Twitter-posts-with-rails-example/README.md

   ```

 #### Facebook having graph explorer in facebook developers home page, from there you can get 2 hours acess token for facebook pages.

+- Select Application from the drop down in graph explorer tools, and select the get access token button, it prompt for permissions, select basic permissions and generate short access token.

   ```ruby
      https://developers.facebook.com/tools/explorer
   ```